TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Introduction/Index.rst

 Introduction
 ^^^^^^^^^^^^

-TypoScript is like a (large) multidimensional PHP array (see ":ref:`what-is-typoscript`").
+TypoScript is internally handled as a (large) multidimensional PHP array (see ":ref:`what-is-typoscript`").
 Values are arranged in a tree-like hierarchy.
 The "branches" are indicated with periods (".") - a syntax borrowed from for example JavaScript and which conveys the idea of defining objects/properties.

 .. _syntax-example: